espruino/EspruinoDocs/tutorials/Individually Addressable LEDs.md

 ![LED String](Individually Addressable LEDs/use_england.jpg) ![LED String](Individually Addressable LEDs/use_celebrate.jpg)

+There are two main types of Individually addressable LED at the moment - 3 wire and 4 wire.

-It seems that the most popular type of controller at the moment is the [WS2801](/datasheets/WS2801.pdf).
-This has 4 wires - ground, power, clock and data.
-It can be controlled using SPI, which is available on most microcontrollers.
+LEDs like the [WS2801](/datasheets/WS2801.pdf) use 4 wires - ground, power, clock and data.
+They can be controlled using SPI, which is available on most microcontrollers.
 There are some small disadvantages though:

-* You need 4 wires between each LED
+* You need 4 wires between each LED (which increases cost)
-* The smallest package the controller fits in is a 14 pin one, which is quite large.
+* The package for the controller/LED needs more wires, increasing size and cost

-There is also a newer controller called the [[WS2811]].
-This uses a one-wire style serial protocol, which only requires (as the name suggests) one wire for data.
+Many newer controllers use 3 wires, like the [[WS2811/WS2812/APA104/APA106 and SK6812](/WS2811)].
+The use a one-wire style serial protocol, which only requires (as the name suggests) one wire for data.
 This means:

 * Only 3 wires between each LED
-* The controller chip fits in a smaller 8 pin package, which fits on a smaller PCB
+* The controller chip fits in a smaller package, which fits on a smaller PCB
-* WS2812 RGB LEDs [are now available](http://www.ebay.com/sch/i.html?_nkw=WS2812) that put the WS2811 controller inside the LED package itself.
+* Many LEDs (in fact all apart from the WS2811) put the controller chip inside the LED package itself.

 All this adds up to make RGB LED lighting that is significantly cheaper than the WS2801 controller.

-In this tutorial we'll show you how to drive WS2811 LEDs from Espruino.
+In this tutorial we'll show you how to drive these 3 wire LEDs from Espruino.
 The LEDs require a series of pulses at 800 kHz, where a 0 bit is a short pulse, and a 1 bit is a long pulse.
 To do this, we'll use the SPI port - but instead of sending individual bits, we'll send bits in chunks of 4 - 0b0001 for a 0, and 0b0011 for a 1.

 You'll Need
 ----------

-* A chain of [[WS2811]] lights.
+* A chain of [[WS2811]] style lights.
 I'll be using individually wired ones (rather than the ones on a flexible PCB) in a string of 25.
 * An Espruino board

 Wiring Up
 --------